N Ireland party leader pans Pelosi's warning on Brexit terms

 Jeffrey Donaldson, a member of Parliament and leader of Northern Ireland’s Democratic Unionist Party, said the protocol itself is undermining the peace process because it threatens the key principles of the Good Friday Accords, also known as the Belfast Agreement.

-The agreement created a power-sharing arrangement in Northern Ireland that operates on the basis of consensus between nationalist parties that seek closer ties with the Republic of Ireland and unionist parties that want to maintain historic links with the United Kingdom.
-That consensus no longer exists because unionists in the Northern Ireland Assembly oppose the protocol.
+The agreement created a power-sharing arrangement in Northern Ireland that operates on the basis of consensus between nationalist parties that seek closer ties with Ireland and unionist parties that want to maintain Northern Ireland’s historic links with the U.K. That consensus no longer exists because unionists in the Northern Ireland Assembly oppose the protocol.

 “If Nancy Pelosi wants to see the agreement protected, then she needs to recognize that it is the protocol that is harming and undermining the agreement,” Donaldson said.
 “And that is why we need to deal with it.”

-The DUP has refused to take part in a new power-sharing government until differences over the protocol are resolved.
-The party finished second behind the nationalist party Sinn Fein in elections for the Northern Ireland Assembly this month.
+In a historic shift at the ballot box, the nationalist party Sinn Fein came in first in the vote for the Northern Ireland Assembly this month.
+But t he DUP has refused to take part in a new power-sharing government in Northern Ireland until differences over the protocol are resolved.

-Micheal Martin, the Republic of Ireland’s prime minister, is due to to hold talks with party leaders on Friday in Belfast.
+Irish Prime Minister Micheal Martin is due to to hold talks with party leaders Friday in Belfast.

 Martin said the EU took “decisive action” in October to resolve concerns over the protocol, but the British government has failed to respond.